 Bed bugs do have a distinct smell but it can vary depending on how the individual interprets the scent.

-That being said, it is possible pick up on a bed bug infestation a long time before their odor become apparent.
+That being said, it is possible to pick up on a bed bug infestation a long time before their odor becomes apparent.